 How To Wear A Grey T-shirt

 Grey is another great base layer to work around.
 With all of the varying shades of grey (no pun intended) available to you, you can easily pull a cracking stylish look together with ease.
-Match it with a pair of light blue denim jeans for a versatile and stylish look instantly.
+Match it with a pair of light blue denim jeans for a versatile and stylish look instantly, or keep it tonal and wear with a slightly darker pair of grey trousers.
 Team your tee and jeans with a pair of casual shoes or trainers for a casual and stylish look this season.

 With slightly deeper tones than black, yet still dark enough to team a multitude of looks with, a simple navy T-shirt will be a great addition to your autumn wardrobe.
 You can always wear a T-shirt with a suit as it offers a great casual alternative to a formal shirt.
 Take your navy T-shirt and team it with a lighter coloured suit jacket.
 Add this with a pair of chinos in the same tone as your T-shirt.
 This creates a look that can pass for something formal, yet is still casual enough to wear during the day.